rchillard-gov/git-training-2020/ionia.md

 # About Me
-Replace this text with your role at SBA!
+My role is project manager.

 ## What is your favorite movie?
-*
+* Braveheart

 ## What is your favorite ice cream flavor?
-*
+* Chocolate

 ## Why are you interested in GitHub?
-Well...
+to do version control

 ## To Do
-- [ ] list my favorite movie
+- [1] list my favorite movie
-- [ ] remember my favorite ice cream
+- [2] remember my favorite ice cream
-- [ ] explain why I'm interested in GitHub
+- [3] explain why I'm interested in GitHub